Here’s a copywriter’s nightmare scenario:

 You can use the brief as a template for getting information from your client on a call or in a meeting—and use that information to dig further into the project and your client’s needs.

-What kind of information does a creative brief need to include?
 At a minimum, a completed creative brief needs to answer these questions:

 - What kind of project is this?
 (Sales page, Facebook ads, full website, email series, etc.)